Boredom: Philosophy

 Boredom is a condition characterized by perception of one's environment as dull, tedious, and lacking in stimulation.
 This can result from leisure and a lack of aesthetic interests.
 Labor and art may be alienated and passive, or immersed in tedium.
 There is an inherent anxiety in boredom; people will expend considerable effort to prevent or remedy it, yet in many circumstances, it is accepted as suffering to be endured.
 Common passive ways to escape boredom are to sleep or to think creative thoughts (daydream).
 Typical active solutions consist in an intentional activity of some sort, often something new, as familiarity and repetition lead to the tedious.

 During the fin de siècle, the French term for the end of the 19th century in the West, some of the cultural hallmarks included "ennui", cynicism, pessimism, and "...a widespread belief that civilization leads to decadence."

 Boredom also plays a role in existentialist thought.
 Søren Kierkegaard and Friedrich Nietzsche were two of the first philosophers considered fundamental to the existentialist movement.
 Like Pascal, they were interested in people's quiet struggle with the apparent meaninglessness of life and the use of diversion to escape from boredom.
 Kierkegaard's Either/Or describes the rotation method, a method used by higher-level aesthetes in order to avoid boredom.
 The method is an essential hedonistic aspect of the aesthetic way of life.
 For the aesthete, one constantly changes what one is doing in order to maximize the enjoyment and pleasure derived from each activity.

 In contexts where one is confined, spatially or otherwise, boredom may be met with various religious activities, not because religion would want to associate itself with tedium, but rather, partly because boredom may be taken as the essential human condition, to which God, wisdom, or morality are the ultimate answers.
-Many existentialist philosophers, like Arthur Schopenhauer, espouse this view.
+Many philosophers, like Arthur Schopenhauer, espouse this view.
 This view of religiosity among boredom does affect how often people are bored.
 People who had a higher religiosity while performing boring tasks reported less boredom than people of less religiosity.
 People performing the meaningless task had to search less for meaning.